Transactional Tax Issues

 Responsibility of Foreign Property Owners to Pay Taxes

-- Trust in my Experience: I do not accept any work I’m not 100 percent confident that I can deliver positive results for, leaving you completely satisfied.
+- Trust in my Experience: We not accept any work that we are not 100 percent confident that we can deliver positive results for, leaving you completely satisfied.

-- Membership in Prestigious Accounting Organizations: I have the endorsement of multiple peer organizations, including the Oregon Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
+- Membership in Prestigious Accounting Organizations: We have the endorsement of multiple peer organizations, including the Oregon Society of Certified Public Accountants and the American Institute of Certified Public Accountants.

-- Specializing in International Taxes: I have a keen focus into international financial planning and tax law.
-I’ve worked closely with hundreds of clients to solve their real estate investment matters by leveraging every available deduction and tax credit to minimize exposure.
+- Specializing in International Taxes: We have a keen focus into international financial planning and tax law.
+Ted Kleinman has worked closely with hundreds of clients to solve their real estate investment matters by leveraging every available deduction and tax credit to minimize exposure.

-Here’s just a sample of the various tax services I provide:
+Here’s just a sample of the various tax services US Tax Help provides:

 - Reporting requirements